Perry James is a native Floridian with a passion for photography.

 Perry’s work is displayed in many private collections throughout the world and the United States.

-He creates most of his own prints using Epson's 7900 and 3800 printers with Epson’s pigmented inks on Hahnemuhle fine art papers and canvas.
-Once printed I will let the print dry for a period of at least twenty four hours before framing.
-I will also apply a Hanhnemuhle latex varnish to my canvas prints to help protect the print against scratching and uv rays for the prints lifetime.
-For my larger prints I use Artfinity printing in Brandenton Fl.
-They also have an art gallery that I get to display some of my work in.
-Which is always a plus for an artist.
+He creates most of his own prints using Canon Prograf 4000 and Epsons P800 printers, both printers use pigmented inks resisting fading for 50 years and beyond.
+His chose of papers he prints on is Hahnemuhles paper for his fine art work and Fredrix matte canvas, for his canvas prints.
+Once printed I will let the print dry for a period of at least twenty four hours before framing or stretching.
+I will than spray three coats of a clear varnish to my canvas prints to help protect the print against scratching and uv rays for the lifetime of the print.